Sara Gallagher MBACP FdA Humanistic Counselling based on Transactional Analysis

 - Twelve Step Programme - clients who require perhaps a little more support and understanding in their journey.

 I commit 100% to you.
 What ever way you want to work with that's what we do.

 Should anyone who travelled with me in my years in London happen upon this listing please get in touch - I would love to hear from you

 - Cognitive therapy

 Photos & videos

-- I offer a free 50 minute session to work out whether I am the right therapist for you.
-It is a big commitment to make so it is vital that you choose someone you are comfortable with.
+- I offer a free 30. minute session to work out whether I am the right therapist for you which is not as easy choice to make.
+It is a big commitment to make and therefore is vital that you choose someone you are comfortable with.

 - I charge £40 per 50 minutes session.
 I see clients on a day and time mutually agreed every week as this commitment gives us time to build our relationship, boundaries and trust however I also work fortnightly with clients who require more time between sessions.